primus-labs/Aegis/docs/dev/dialects/FHEDialect.md

 | Result | Description |
 | :----: | ----------- |
-| `output` | int or f64 or f64vector or plain or plainvector or lwecipher or lweciphervec or lweciphermat or rlwecipher or lweciphermat
+| `output` | int or f64 or f64vector or plain or plainvector or lwecipher or lweciphervec or lweciphermat or rlwecipher or rlweciphermat

 ### `fhe.encode` (aegis::fhe::EncodeOp)